jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 classes in other tutorials when they need to refer to the rating type, rateable aspect, or any of the properties by name.

-### Write unit tests
+### Write integration tests

-The Alfresco Maven SDK will automatically run unit tests when `mvn install` runs.
+The Alfresco Maven SDK will automatically run integration tests when `mvn install` runs.
 If you're a TDD (Test-Driven Development) kind of person you could add a test for the to-be-developed behavior.
 For now, I'll just create a test to make sure I can successfully add the `scr:rateable` aspect to a piece of content.
 The